 Inside the basket were two rows of seats facing each other which held a total of eight people.

 The jetty became unsafe and was closed in 1990.
-Because it was listed under the Heritage Act and the fact that it was the only remaining jetty on the North Coast, the New South Wales Government decided to conserve it.
+A spirited campaign by local historian Naomi England sought to save it.
+It was listed under the Heritage Act and as it was the only remaining jetty on the North Coast, the New South Wales Government decided to conserve it.
 A Save the Jetty Fund was launched in 1992 with its goal being $100,000 towards the total cost.
 Work began in March 1996.
 Timber used was blackbutt, tallowwood and spotted gum.
 The original piles were made of turpentine.
 The decking was removed and replaced.
 A firefighting system was installed with safety fencing, lighting and seating benches.
 The final cost was $3.8 million.

 As the jetty was closed to commercial shipping for 20 years and to the general public since 1990, there were big festivities to celebrate the re-opening on 11 October 1997.
 Mayor Cr John Smith, and Andrew Fraser, Member for Coffs Harbour, officiated at the opening and the ribbon was cut by Carl Scully, Minister for Roads, NSW.
 A re-enactment of a scene depicting Captain Korff stepping off the steamboat Mary was the highlight.
 Sporting events, displays, food, drama and musical concerts were also enjoyed.
 There was a Best Decorated Boat competition and night entertainment including sky diving by Coffs City Skydivers and fireworks.